 On iOS, you can upload a binary to Skillz by creating an .ipa file.
 In XCode, this can be done by selecting Product -> Archive and then exporting with the Save for Ad Hoc Deployment option.
 Further documentation on .ipa creation can be found in Apple’s documentation.

-Once you have your game binary, log into the Skillz Developer Portal, go to My Games, and choose your game.
-On step 5 of the game creation wizard, go to Game Binaries and open the drop-down.
+Once you have your game binary, go to your Skillz Developer Portal Dashboard, choose your game and click on the Binaries section.
 Enter a name for your game, and upload the .ipa.
-Please not that if you change your game in any way after uploading the game binary, you must upload a new version in order to play the updated version on the Skillz Production server.
+Please note that if you change your game in any way after uploading the game binary, you must upload a new version in order to play the updated version on the Skillz Production server.
 You may upload as many binaries as you want.

 Important: Make sure that the binary you submit to the app store is the same one that you have uploaded to our server!